MichaelLarocca/blog-michael-jude-larocca/posts/2021/12-21/JavaScriptmas_2021-2.md

 date: "2021-12-13"
 ---

 #### In this article, the JavaScriptmas event continues!
-Scrimba announces a new course, a new Teacher, and a new Discord feature.
+Scrimba announces a new course, a new teacher, and a new Discord feature.
 I document my solutions and highlight fellow coders from the community!

 ---